that I’m walking across

 scurry and dive

-and look for holes in the seamless landscape
+and look for holes in the

 where my footprints are gone